Unfinished war in Sri Lanka threatens paradise regained

 Military officials claim there are thousands of former rebels still at large and being supported by Tamil groups based overseas, citing a EUROPOL report earlier this year which found networks active in countries such as Switzerland.

-Once the world’s most ruthless insurgent group, the Liberation Tigers of Tamil Eelam (LTTE) took up arms in the 1980s for a separate homeland for marginalised minority Tamils - funded largely by the smuggling of arms and contraband, extortion and with money from overseas sympathisers.
+Once the world’s most ruthless insurgent group, the Liberation Tigers of Tamil Eelam (LTTE) took up arms in the 1980s for a separate homeland for marginalized minority Tamils - funded largely by the smuggling of arms and contraband, extortion and with money from overseas sympathizers.

 Since the war ended, President Mahinda Rajapaksa has invested $6 billion into the Northern Province, buoying the region’s growth rate to 18 percent in 2012/13 against the national average of 7 percent.

-Jaffna, once the war-torn administrative capital of the Tamil Tigers, is now bustling, with international banks such as HSBC to ice-cream parlours, cinema halls, and supermarkets.
+Jaffna, once the war-torn administrative capital of the Tamil Tigers, is now bustling, with international banks such as HSBC to ice-cream parlors, cinema halls, and supermarkets.

 “If you see Jaffna today, it is totally different from during the war.
 Everything was in disarray, the agriculture fields, schools,” said Northern Province Governor G.A.
 Chandrasiri, a retired Sinhalese major-general who served as Jaffna commander during the conflict.